chaudhary-amit/acwebsite/content/publication/conference-paper/index.md

 summary: I develop an estimation methodology that allows for three-sided heterogeneity.
 I implement this on matched panel data.
 I use machine learning in the classification step of the estimation of a Markovian model of worker mobility and apply it to novel data on police departments.
 tags:
 - Source Themes
-title: "Does worker, manager, and firm heterogeneity matter for productivity?"
+title: "Do workers, managers, and stations matter for effective policing?
+A decomposition of productivity into three dimensions of unobserved heterogeneity."
 #url_code: '#'
 #url_dataset: '#'
 #url_pdf: http://eprints.soton.ac.uk/352095/1/Cushen-IMV2013.pdf